New Hampshire Fisher Cats

 The New Hampshire Fisher Cats are a Minor League Baseball team based in Manchester, New Hampshire.
-The team, which plays in the Eastern League, is the Double-A affiliate of the Toronto Blue Jays major league club.
+The team, which plays in the Eastern League, is the Double-A affiliate of the Toronto Blue Jays of Major League Baseball (MLB).

 During the team's first season in Manchester, the Fisher Cats played at Gill Stadium, a historic ballpark in a residential neighborhood.
-Starting with the 2005 season, the Fisher Cats have played at Delta Dental Stadium (originally known as Fisher Cats Ballpark, later as Merchantsauto.com Stadium, and previously as Northeast Delta Dental Stadium), which is located in Manchester and has a capacity of 6,500.
+Starting with the 2005 season, the Fisher Cats have played at Delta Dental Stadium (originally known as Fisher Cats Ballpark, later as Merchantsauto.com Stadium, and then as Northeast Delta Dental Stadium), which is located in Manchester and has a capacity of 6,500.

-The Fisher Cats won the Eastern League championship in 2004, their first season in New Hampshire after moving the franchise from New Haven, Connecticut.
-They won their second Eastern League championship in 2011, their first season wearing their current red, white, and blue team color scheme.
-In 2018 the team won the championship again, this time for the first time at Northeast Delta Dental Stadium.
+The Fisher Cats won the Eastern League championship in 2004, their first season in New Hampshire after moving the franchise from New Haven, Connecticut (the franchise won one championship while playing as the New Haven Ravens).
+They next won the Eastern League championship in 2011, their first season wearing their current red, white, and blue team color scheme, and again in 2018.
+Overall, the franchise has won four Eastern League championships, three while based in New Hampshire.